PM: ‘All of Europe’ threatened by Putin’s shelling of nuclear power station

 “Both leaders agreed a ceasefire was crucial.”

-Firefighters could not get near the fire because they are being shot at, Mr Tuz said.
+Firefighters could not get near the fire because they were being shot at, Mr Tuz said.

-According to the International Atomic Energy Agency (IAEA) the fire has not caused a change in the plant’s radiation level.
+According to the International Atomic Energy Agency (IAEA) the fire did not cause a change in the plant’s radiation level.
 Nor had the shelling or fire caused any damage to “essential” equipment.

 In a series of statements to posted to Twitter, the agency said: “Ukraine regulator tells IAEA there has been no change reported in radiation levels at the Zaporizhzhia Nuclear Power Plant site.